saraparsa13/daily-coding-problem/README.md

 ```

 **Solution 2 - (Optimized O(n) Time Complexity)**

-Create Arrays for Left and Right Side of the Product
+Create Arrays for the Left and Right Side of the Product.

 ```javascript
 function getProductOfArray(array) {